 If one’s life is simple, contentment has to come.
 Simplicity is extremely important for happiness.
 Having few desires, feeling satisfied with what you have, is very vital—satisfaction with just enough food, clothing, and shelter to protect yourself from the elements.

 Living a minimalist life can you wings.
 Your baggage is less so you can fly high—do whatever you want.
 Although it’s a difficult goal to achieve where there’s a will there’s away.
 What I have experienced is that when you reduce your wants to half, the joy in life gets double.

-For me—and my wife—living a minimalist lifestyle is working wonders and we’re able to achieve so much peace and true happiness that we didn’t find earlier.
+For me, living a minimalist lifestyle is working wonders and I am able to achieve so much peace and true happiness that I didn’t find earlier.
 There are many benefits of living this way: